 Major Requirements

-The following requirements for the major apply to all Arts and Sciences degrees.

-Major requirements comprise at least 30 semester hours and can be substantially higher.
-Major courses must be at the 2000 level or above.
-At least 20 hours of the major must be in courses offered by the department of the major.
-Note: Some interdisciplinary majors are excluded from the 20-hour rule.

 Students must earn at least a C- in a course for the course to be applied to the major.
 However, students must receive a 2.0 cumulative grade point average (GPA) for all major course work.
 If a D+, D, or an E is earned in a course needed for the major, the course cannot be counted on the major.
 The major advisor will decide if the course should be repeated or if another course should be substituted.
 Courses taken on a pass/non-pass basis cannot be used on the major.

 The department must approve all courses in the major.
 Some departments require a “major program form,” a document that must be signed by the academic advisor and submitted with the graduation application.
 Some departments do not require such a form because the academic advisors use an automated version on the degree audit report.
 Some departments require both.
 In any case, students should meet with the academic advisor early to plan the major; during your meeting, it can be determined whether the department requires a paper major program form.
 Any changes or adjustments to the major should be made in consultation with the academic advisor.